SrVariable/RubikCube/README.md

 > [!NOTE]
 >
-> If you introduce more than one movement in a single turn it will do each movement one by one.
-After each movement it will display the cube with the respective movement applied.
+> If you introduce more than one movement in a single turn, it will directly display the cube with the respective movements applied.

 > [!TIP]
 >